Best Ashes Moments From History

 The Greatest Series (2005)

 The Aussies had dominated England for 16 years and were expected to continue to do so in 2005 from their position as the world’s number one cricket team.
 However, captain Ricky Ponting had declared it would be the closest since their dominance began in the late eighties, and he wasn’t wrong.
-Every game was close, balanced on a knife-edge.
+Every game was close, balanced on a knife edge.
 The highlight was perhaps the second test at Edgbaston, with the tourists chasing 282.
-They got to within two runs before Michael Kasprowicz was caught to hand England a two-run win, the closest ever in a series.
+They got to within two runs before Geraint Jones grabbed a Michael Kasprowicz was catch on a Harmison bouncer to hand England a two-run win, the closest ever in a series.
 England eventually won 2-1 in a truly captivating summer of cricket.

 Leave a Reply